Quoting and pricing for profit in the trade industry

 - Additional overheads

-1. Direct Materials Cost
+1. Direct materials cost

 Direct materials cost is exactly that, the costs associated with the materials needed to complete the job.
 For example, this could be the cost of timber used to build an outdoor deck, or the cost of a new toilet you are installing for a customer.
 Every material used on every job needs to be included.
 Don’t give things away for free!

-Indirect material costs are those costs which cannot be specifically traced to any specific job and therefore need to be allocated to them on some equitable basis.
+Indirect material costs are those costs which can’t be specifically traced to any specific job and therefore need to be allocated to them on some equitable basis.
 E.g. lubricating oil needed to grease the machines or the cost of hand tools used on all jobs.

-3. Direct Labour Cost
+3. Direct labour cost

 Labour (hourly rate) costs are incurred as a result of the service provided.
 It includes wages at the operational level.
 Labour-related costs such as overtime premiums, sick pay and holiday pay also have to be taken into account.